June 5, 2023

 But whenever you look below one of the geniuses that offer up great ideas, you’ll see other geniuses and other new ideas all the way down.
-A good example of this is offered by the example of Alan Turing (above), recently the subject of a biopic given added lustre by the presence of Benedict Cumberbatch in the starring role.
+A good example of this is offered by the example of Alan Turing (above), the face on the £50 note as we Brits try to make some sort of amends for his maltreatment and the subject of a biopic given added lustre by the presence of Benedict Cumberbatch in the starring role.
 Turing is rightly seen as one of the great pioneers of computer science but he has (admittedly belatedly) built this reputation as part of a lineage of great thinkers about our relationship with information.

 This was the proto-Internet, not least because Otlet’s aim was not merely to horde the information but to make it accessible for many of the same idealistic reasons we now associate with the world wide web, including peace between nations, social and political reform and the democratisation of knowledge.

 The challenge Otlet faced was how to make this repository accessible to people.
 His solution was a mail order system known as the Mundaneum which was essentially Google by post.
 By 1912, seventeen years after Otlet began work on his system, he was fielding around 1,500 requests for information a year, which his team responded to by searching records and replying painstakingly by hand.
 The system became fully accessible in 1920 and, with the support of the Belgian government was offered a home.